MisanthropicBit/task.nvim/README.md

 task:wait_all(tasks, { concurrency = 2, timeout = 3000 })
 ```

-## How does it work?

-We need two components for the task library.
-Coroutines which are functions that
-can be paused and resumed at a later time[^coroutine] and an event
-loop[^event_loop] for asynchronous programming.
-However, let us first do a brief
-review of how asynchronous programming has evolved.

 ### The evolution of asynchronous programming

 Calling an asynchronous function usually returns immediately, firing off the